Snehsid/Snehasid/README.md

+![frontend_text_2](https://github.com/Snehsid/Snehasid/assets/105958090/3a82c72e-b6d9-46ba-8c6f-e980c5ea45a8)
 I'm a Front End Web Developer with a passion of creating impactful and scalable web applications with using latest trends and technolgies.
 I love to contributing in open-source projects and collaborating with commnunites.
-Everyday, I'm improving my skills and trying to become a better version of me!
+Everyday, I'm improving my skills and trying to become a better version of me.
-![frontend_text_2](https://github.com/Snehsid/Snehasid/assets/105958090/3a82c72e-b6d9-46ba-8c6f-e980c5ea45a8)